kaindoh/Financial-Inclusion-Data-Analysis/README.md

 line graphs

 ## Creating a model
-I created a model using RandomForestclassifier
+I created a model using RandomForestclassifier and logistic reggresion

 ## reduction method
 Principle component Analysis